Popular Edible Plants You Can Forage In The Wild

 Wood Sorrel

-Wood sorrel and oxalis is characterized by clusters of three heart-shaped leaves that bear a strong resemblance to clover leaves.
-The plant comprises of yellow flowers with five petals and grows in moist areas of the United States and Canada.
+Wood sorrel and oxalis are characterized by clusters of three heart-shaped leaves that bear a strong resemblance to clover leaves.
+The plant comprises yellow flowers with five petals and grows in moist areas of the United States and Canada.

-It is a common variety of the forest undergrowth and all its parts can be safely eaten, including the flowers, stems, leaves, and seed pods.
-Wood sorrels have a sour tangy taste due to the presence of oxalic acid, so chewing them can be very refreshing.
+It is a common variety of forest undergrowth and all its parts can be safely eaten, including the flowers, stems, leaves, and seed pods.
+Wood sorrels have a sour, tangy taste due to the presence of oxalic acid, so chewing them can be very refreshing.

 Mushrooms

-They may be our favorite pizza topping, but when you are in the wild, you have to exercise a bit more care on how you eat mushrooms.
+They may be our favorite pizza topping, but when you are in the wild, you have to exercise a bit more care about how you eat mushrooms.

 Luckily, some of the most mouthwatering mushrooms can be easily identified.
 Some popular varieties are: